Degree of Quantumness in Quantum Synchronization: The effective model

-If we assume $2\vert J \vert \gg \vert g_{0} \vert$, then the interaction part regarding the low-frequency normal mode in Eq.~\eqref{Ham1} oscillates very rapidly with respect to the other parts, so it is negligible due to the rotating-wave approximation.
-Also, assuming the bad-cavity limit ($\kappa \ll g_{0}$), the field variables can be adiabatically eliminated \cite{zoller}, so that the reduced dynamics for the qubits, in the interaction picture, is given by
+Then, we observe that the nonresonant term induces shifts in the low-frequency normal mode and qubit bare energies, and an effective dissipative term for the qubits (collective dissipation).
+Assuming $2\vert J\vert \gg \kappa_{L,j} \gg \{\vert g_{0}/2\vert$, $\vert \Omega g_{0}/4J \vert\}\gg \kappa_{G,j}$ and adjusting $\omega_{q} = \omega + J - g_{0}^{2}/4J$ (effective resonance between the qubits and the high-frequency normal mode), the field variables can be adiabatically eliminate \cite{zoller}, so that the reduced dynamics for the qubits, in the interaction picture, is given by